umaichanuwu/AnimeLinks/README.md

 # GenshinLinks

-## Welcome to this page with all stuff extracted from mihoyo games at any version (●'◡'●)
+## Welcome to this page with all the stuff extracted from mihoyo games at any version (●'◡'●)
 ### If you have any question, request, dead link, etc :
 - [join escartem's discord](https://discord.gg/fzRdtVh)
 - [send mail](mailto:noreply.service.main.fr@gmail.com)